gvwilson/fiction/iffy/index.md

 if you're goin' that way
 can you stop in at Sandhu's an' see what they want for more eggs?
 Those were our last ones.
-I'll tell Jack you're off doing chores once he's..."
+I'll tell Jack you're off doing chores once he's…"
 She finished her sentence with an apologetic shrug.

 "Thanks auntie," Iffy said gratefully.